anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 **Separate** press-fit cup systems assume the frame shell is:

-- Correct diameter
+- Correct diameter, not locally tight enough to distort the cup or bearing
 - Round
 - Coaxial side to side
-- Properly faced / parallel
+- Properly faced/ parallel
-- Not locally tight enough to distort the cup or bearing

 Manufacturing press-fit apertures to tight tolerances is notoriously difficult, which is exactly why press-fit bottom brackets have earned such a negative reputation.
 As Hambini Engineering argues, [the standard itself isn't inherently flawed; the real issue is that it demands a level of manufacturing precision](https://www.hambini.com/bottom-bracket-pressfit-and-creaking-an-engineering-analysis/) that many bicycle brands simply fail to hit.